-(consistent with weak wave sources there).
+435 SSDs that are not preceded by either tropopause nor surface wave source (Figs. 6d, 7d; though in ERA-20C these SSD events can be preceded by $k = 2$ wave source as mentioned above) do not indicate any significant $k = 1$ wave propagation from troposphere to stratosphere in ERA-20C, but weak and discontinuous $k = 2$ wave propagation is present in the model (consistent with weak wave sources there).
 In ERA-20C (as mentioned above) there is a weak but significant $k = 2$ wave source present at the tropopause (but there is no surface wave source) for SSDs not preceded by $k = 1$ wave source (not shown), which may be the cause of the $k = 2$ wave propagation found within the stratosphere, though a direct link to the $k = 2$ tropopause wave source is not clear.
-This means that these waves could also be generated via internal stratospheric dynamics, such as self-tuning resonance or downscale cascade4.
-The number of SSDs that are not preceded by any wave source is large ($\sim 50\%$) in the model, but smaller ($\sim 25\%$) in ERA-20C (see also Table 1).
-The exact reasons for this difference are currently unknown and require further studies.
-If we further exclude the SSDs preceded by the tropopause wave source events (located in the lower stratosphere), it leaves only $\sim 30\%$ of SSDs with a tropospheric precursor in both datasets (surface wave source events; see also Table 1).
-This suggests that extreme tropospheric wave forcing is not always necessary for producing SSD events, consistent with, e.g., Plumb (1981); Scott and Polvani (2004); Matthewman and Esler (2011); Sjoberg and Birner (2014); de la Cámará et al. (2019).
+This means that these waves could also be generated via internal stratospheric dynamics, such as 440 self-tuning resonance or downscale cascade.
+The number of SSDs that are not preceded by any wave source is large (especially in the model; see also Table 1), and excluding the SSDs preceded by the tropopause wave source events (located in the lower stratosphere), leaves only a fraction of SSDs with a tropospheric precursor (tropospheric wave source events; see also Table 1).
+This suggests that anomalous tropospheric wave forcing is not always necessary for producing SSD events, consistent with, e.g., Sjoberg and Birner (2014); Birner and Albers (2017); Cámara et al. (2019).

-When averaging over all SSD events regardless of the wave source (Figs. 6a, 7a) we recover a combination of all of the above discussed cases with the model being dominated by SSDs not preceded by any wave source and SSDs preceded by surface wave source, whereas in ERA-20C a combination of SSDs preceded by surface and tropopause wave sources dominates.
+445 When averaging over all SSD events regardless of the wave source (Figs. 6a, 7a) we recover a combination of all of the above discussed cases with the model being dominated by SSDs not preceded by any wave source and SSDs preceded by surface wave source, whereas in ERA-20C a combination of SSDs preceded by surface and tropopause wave sources dominates.
 Here note that a combination of composites over the tropopause and surface wave source events provides a similar picture to the SSDs preceded by both the surface and tropopause wave source events, which have been omitted from Figs. 6, 7 for clarity.
-Note that an average over all SSDs somewhat recovers the differences between the model and ERA-20C found in section 4 (Figs. 4c, 5c), where a lagged relationship between the surface and tropopause wave sources was found in ERA-20C (similarly in Fig. 7a), but a more simultaneous relationship between the two was present in the model (similarly in Fig. 6a).
-It also shows a weak wave propagation back to the surface from the tropopause wave source at positive lags in ERA-20C (Fig. 7a), which is not seen in the model (Fig. 6a).